 Gossamer Gear is a leader in the ultralight hiking community.
 They specialize in ultralight backpacks, but they also sell other accessories which can save you a lot of weight.
-The NightLight Sleeping Pad, in the 29″ size, only costs $18 and weighs 2.4 oz.
+The NightLight Sleeping Pad, in the 29″ size, only costs $24 and weighs 2.4 oz.

 The NightLight is meant for hikers who have ultralight frameless hiking packs like the Gossamer Gear Mariposa or Gorilla which have an external foam pad holder between the pack’s shoulder straps.
-When inserted into the pad holder, the NightLight Sleeping Pad acts like an internal frame, stiffening the pack.
+When inserted into the pad holder, the NightLight Sleeping Pad acts as an internal frame, stiffening the pack.
 It’s a brilliant piece of multi-use engineering really, and one of the signature differences between Gossamer Gear packs and every other ultralight backpack made today.

 Disclosure: The author owns this product and purchased it using their own funds.Editor's note: If you’re thinking about buying gear that we’ve reviewed or recommend on SectionHiker, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we may (but not always) receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.
 Thanks and we appreciate your support!